LKirst/lie-esl/_posts/2023-04-03-strong-adjectives.md

 | very hot         | boiling, scorching                                        |
 | very angry       | furious, enraged, incensed                                |
 | very pleased     | over the moon, floating on air                            |
-|

 ## When to use strong adjectives

 Strong adjectives can make your writing more interesting.
-Here are some examples:

 Use them when you have to persuade a reader in your writing assignment, an assignment calls for your opinion, or you want to show a strong feeling in a creative